-Click on a grade level below to access the 2016-2017 math and literacy content scales.
+Click on a grade level below to access a sample 2017-18 math scale and a sample literacy scale.

-Next, common assessments are created by looking at these content scales and determining questions that relate to Levels 2, 3, and/or 4.
-Then, after practicing and working to understand the topics and connected concepts and skills, students take these assessments.
-Next, those assessments are scored using the content scales.
-The scores and feedback provided by the teacher and the content scales allow students opportunities to relearn or move ahead in learning.
-Students might also give evidence of learning in ways other than the common "paper/pencil" assessments described above, such as through a performance, a product, or even a conversation with the teacher.
+Next, tasks, assignments, and sometimes assessments are created by looking at these content scales and determining questions or prompts for evidence that are directly related to learning targets, within a level, in the scale.
+(Learning targets are those statements within a level that often start with letters A, B, C, etc., or a bullet.)
+Then, after practicing and working to understand the topics and connected concepts and skills, students are offered many opportunities to give evidence to show that understanding.
+Teachers assess the evidence against the scale.
+Sometimes two or more teachers collaborate to analyze the same piece(s) of student work to see if they have common understanding of student work against the learning targets in the scale.
+The classroom teacher gains insights into feedback to give students to help them know what to do next.
+Then, the feedback provided by the teacher and the content scales allow students opportunities to relearn, offer more evidence, or move ahead in learning.
+Students might also give evidence of learning in ways other than the common "paper/pencil" assessments or tasks described above, such as through a performance, a product, or even a conversation with the teacher.
 Such student evidence would still be assessed against the content scales.